hoky1227/TransformRec/README.md

-# Transformer_based-recommendation
+# TransformRec
-Using Transformers for recommendation with NLP for making dependency by product name.
+Using Transformer and Word2Vec for recommendation with NLP for making dependency by product name.